US charges 8 in online advertising fraud scheme

-NEW YORK (AP) — The U.S. Justice Department says it has charged eight people in connection with the takedown of two international cybercriminal rings that cost advertisers tens of millions of dollars.
+NEW YORK (AP) — The U.S. Justice Department charged eight people Tuesday in connection with the takedown of two international cybercriminal rings that cost advertisers tens of millions of dollars.

-In an indictment unsealed Tuesday in Brooklyn federal court, prosecutors say the perpetrators programmed computers they controlled to load advertisements on fake webpages in order to fraudulently obtain digital advertising revenue.
+“As alleged in court filings, the defendants in this case used sophisticated computer programming and infrastructure around the world to exploit the digital advertising industry through fraud,” said U.S. Attorney Richard Donoghue.

-Prosecutors say the ads were never actually viewed by human internet users.
+The ads were never viewed by human internet users, prosecutors said.

-Most of the defendants are in Eastern Europe.
-Three were arrested overseas and are awaiting extradition.
-The others remain at large.
-Charges include wire fraud, computer intrusions, aggravated identity theft and money laundering.
+“In fact, the defendants faked both the users and the webpages: they programmed computers they controlled to load advertisements on fabricated webpages, via an automated program, in order to fraudulently obtain digital advertising revenue,” prosecutors said in an indictment unsealed in federal court in Brooklyn.

 Most Read Business Stories